-- A. Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half (1/2) acre or less in size contiguous to and surrounded by lots with existing structures constructed below the base flood level, providing items (1)-(12) in §52-20D have been fully considered.
-As the lot size increases beyond the one-half (1/2) acre, the technical justification required for issuing the variance increases. - B. Variances may be issued for the repair or rehabilitation of historic structures upon determination that: - (1) the proposed repair or rehabilitation will not preclude the structure's continued designation as an "Historic Sstructure"; and - (2) the variance is the minimum necessary to preserve the historic character and design of the structure. - C. Variances may be issued by a community for new construction and substantial improvements and for other development necessary for the conduct of a functionally dependent use, provided that: - (1) The criteria of Subsections A, D, E and F of this section are met. - (2) The structure or other development is protected by methods that minimize flood damages during the base flood and create no additional threat to public safety. - D. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result. - E. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.
+A. Generally, Variances may be issued for New Construction and Substantial Improvements to be erected on a lot of one-half (1/2) acre or less in size contiguous to and surrounded by lots with existing Structures constructed below Base Flood level, providing items (1)-(12) in § 52-20 D have been fully considered.
+As the lot size increases beyond the one-half (1/2) acre, the technical justification required for issuing the Variance increases.

+B. Variances may be issued for the repair or rehabilitation of Historic Structures upon determination that:

+(1) the proposed repair or rehabilitation will not preclude the Structure's continued designation as an "Historic Structure"; and

+(2) the Variance is the minimum necessary to preserve the historic character and design of the Structure.

+C. Variances may be issued by a community for New Construction and Substantial Improvements and for other Development necessary for the conduct of a Functionally

+Dependent Use, provided that:

+(1) the criteria of Subsections A, D, E and F of this section are met; and

+(2) the Structure or other Development is protected by methods that minimize Flood damages during a Base Flood and create no additional threat to public safety.

+D. Variances shall not be issued within any designated Floodway if any increase in Flood levels during the Base Flood discharge would result.

+E. Variances shall only be issued upon a determination that the Variance is the minimum necessary, considering the Flood hazard, to afford relief.